Work on roads and footways

 - hoarding and gantry.

-The permit fee is calculated using the following rates:
+Council calculates the permit fee using the following rates:

 |Zone||Unit||Permit fee for hoarding and gantry||Permit fee for other footway uses|